 On August 5, 1949, Larissa sent this letter to John Panchuk to thank him for sponsoring the family's application for DP status.
 John Panchuk's sponsorship and the UUARC's financial support made it possible for the Prydochkos to immigrate to the US under the provisions of the DP Act.
 The letter was sent as the family traveled from the DP camp at Butzbach to Bremen, Germany.
 Camp Grohn, the DP camp at Bremen, was the last temporary home for many DPs before leaving Europe from the nearby port of Bremerhaven.4 The Prychodkos left for the US on the General Muir, a US military transport ship.

 When they settled in Detroit, Larissa became an adjunct faculty member in Slavic Studies at Wayne State University (WSU), where her husband became a professor in Biology.
 They became prominent members of the Ukrainian community in Michigan, organizing funding for the Slavic Department at WSU and giving talks about Ukrainian culture at the University of Michigan.

 Immigrant communities—like the Prychodkos' Ukrainian American network in Michigan—provided crucial support for DPs immigrating to the US after World War II.
 Ukrainians relied heavily on the support of the UUARC.
 By 1952, the committee would help bring roughly 33,000 Ukrainian DPs to the US and another 50,000 Ukrainian DPs to Canada, Australia, and several South American countries.
-Once the DPs arrived in the US, local UUARC committees worked to find housing for them and connected them to the local Ukrainian American community.
-The Michigan chapter of the UUARC, for example, found the Prychodko family housing in Hamtramck, Michigan—the center of the Ukrainian American community in the Detroit area.
+Once the DPs arrived in the US, local UUARC committees helped find them housing and connected them to the local Ukrainian American community.
+The Michigan chapter of the UUARC found the Prychodko family a place to live in Hamtramck, Michigan—the center of the Ukrainian American community in the Detroit area.